OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 import the module containing it and use it in a model; but we want more than that.
 By packaging our plugin as a Python distribution, we can make it easy to share with others in the OpenMDAO community.
-We can give our distribution a version identifier and other :term:`metadata` that will help others determine if our plugin will meet their needs.
+We can give our distribution a version identifier and other :term:`metadata` that will allow the framework to discover our plugin and show users that it's available.

 .. index:: creation